The lecture on November 28 will have Group L's GHC presentation and

 Old COSC 6335 News Items

-- We will start taking F2F attendance starting Tuesday, August 29.
-Attendance counts 2% towards the
+- We will be taking class attendance starting August 27, 2024.

 - Always download documents from the course website, as it always stores the most recent version of